 By coming up with a plan of action ahead of time, you reduce your risk of relapse significantly.
 Start thinking about the things that you can plan to avoid relapse.

 Plan # 1 Identifying Holiday Triggers

-The most important thing to do during the holiday season is to identify your triggers, and make an active plan for dealing with them.
-Triggers will occur, and without the tools needed to deal with them it is easy to fall back into the path of addiction.
+The most important thing to do during the holiday season is to identify your triggers and make an action plan for dealing with them.
+Triggers will occur, and without the tools needed to deal with them, it is easy to fall back into the path of addiction.

 Plan # 2 Prepare your Support System Ahead of Time

 Being in recovery or suffering it is imperative to have your support system set up ahead of time.
 A support system may consist of sponsors, friends, or relatives that can help you cope with unwanted feelings, stress, and pressures to use during the holidays.
 By having a support system that you can call on in your time of need, and to make decisions that you are not quite sure on will aid in maintaining your sobriety.

 Plan # 3 Understand the Emotional Complexity Associated with the Holidays